Particl-Community/academy/basicswap-guides/basicswapguides_installation.rst

 Create the Docker Image
 -----------------------

 Create BasicSwap's docker image.
-You will need to run this image whenever you want to run the DEX.
+You need to run this image whenever you want to run the DEX.

 .. tabs::